MicrosoftDocs/xamarin-docs/docs/ios/platform/request-app-review.md

 ---
-title: "Request App Review"
+title: "Request App Review in Xamarin.iOS"
-description: "This article covers the RequestReview method that Apple added to iOS 10 and how to implement it in Xamarin.iOS." ms.prod: xamarin ms.assetid: 6408e707-b7dc-4557-b931-16a4d79b8930 ms.technology: xamarin-ios
+description: "This article describes the RequestReview method that Apple added to iOS 10, and discusses how to implement it in Xamarin.iOS." ms.prod: xamarin ms.assetid: 6408e707-b7dc-4557-b931-16a4d79b8930 ms.technology: xamarin-ios